floragunncom/search-guard-docs/_content/_docs_signals/actions.md

 layout: docs
 edition: community
 canonical: elasticsearch-alerting-actions-overview
-description: Actions are used to send notifications by Email or other services like Slack, PagerDurym JIRA or webhooks.
+description: Actions are used to send notifications by Email or other services like Slack, PagerDuty JIRA or webhooks.
 ---

 <!--- Copyright 2020 floragunn GmbH -->